Bin-Huang/prray/README.md

 _Think of it as an async version of method `findIndex`_

-The findIndexAsync() method returns a promise resolved with the index of the first element in the prray that satisfies the provided async testing function.
+The findIndexAsync() method returns a promise (`PrrayPromise` exactly) resolved with the index of the first element in the prray that satisfies the provided async testing function.
 Otherwise, it returns promise resolved with -1, indicating that no element passed the test.

 ```javascript
 const workers = Prray.from([ /* workers */ ])